rmast/rpi-build-and-boot/README.md

 After a while a cron-script (/etc/cron.d/opt_raspberrypi_root) will mount /opt/raspberrypi/boot again from the image.

-For making the NFS-Pi-image it is sufficient to copy /opt/raspberrypi/boot/cmdline.txt to the first partition of your SD-card, if it already contained a Raspbian Jessie-image.
+For making the Pi boot from the NFS-Pi-image it is sufficient to copy /opt/raspberrypi/boot/cmdline.txt to the first partition of your SD-card, if it already contained a Raspbian Jessie-image.
 This will make your Pi mount the image in /vagrant of your virtual machine as root.

 Probably after a reboot you can reach your Pi with